Linear algebra and group theory: 6c. Spherical integrals

 Regarding $F$, there are many cancellations there, and we end up with:

 As in what regards $P$, the $\delta$ exponents on the right sum up to the following number:

 In other words, with this notation, the above formula reads:

-Here the formula relating $\Delta$ to $\Sigma$ follows from a number of simple observations, the first of which being the act that, due to obvious parity reasons, the sequence of $\delta$ numbers appearing in the definition of $\Delta$ cannot contain two consecutive zeroes.
-Together with $I=(2^N/V)I'$, this gives the formula in the statement. \end{proof}
+To be more precise, the formula relating $\Delta$ to $\Sigma$ follows from a number of simple observations, the first of which being the fact that, due to obvious parity reasons, the sequence of $\delta$ numbers appearing in the definition of $\Delta$ cannot contain two consecutive zeroes.
+Now together with $I=(2^N/V)I'$, this gives the formula in the statement. \end{proof}

 Summarizing, we have complete results for the integration over the spheres, with the answers involving various multinomial type coefficients, defined in terms of factorials, or of double factorials.
 All these formulae are of course very useful, in practice.